 Of course, biological realities are what they are, and there does exist such a biological condition called “intersex” in which a person’s sexual parts fall somewhere on a spectrum between male and female, and it’s foolish to try to deny that reality.
 But that’s biological reality – what we’ve come to think of as “sex”.
 Psychological perception – what we’ve come to think of as “gender” – is another matter.
 Society is not obligated to respect anyone’s particular self-defined gender when accepting such definitions opens the door to all sorts of gender-related craziness that, judging by the restroom debates, Western civilization is neither equipped nor particularly inclined to accommodate.
 This is supposed to be a world of men and women only – that anything biologically “in the middle” ever occurs is a sign we live in a tragically imperfect world, not an indication of heretofore unknown “complexity” that needs to be extended to the psychological realm, too.

-Consequently, this Amendment breaks down what was previously known only as “sex” into “sex” and “gender identity”, and right off the bat it ensures that the voting rights previously guaranteed without regard to “sex” by the 19th Amendment are also guaranteed without regard to “gender identity”, just so there can never be any confusion about that particular matter.
+Consequently, this Amendment breaks down what was previously known only as “sex” into “sex” and “gender identity”, and because of this new division, Section 3 ensures that the voting rights previously guaranteed without regard to “sex” by the 19th Amendment are also guaranteed without regard to “gender identity”, just so there can never be any confusion about that particular matter.

-After that come the real “power sections” of the Amendment: Although no restriction is placed on categories of sex (because, like I said, “intersex” is a real biological category, and medical professionals may need to know it), this Amendment restricts a person to a gender identity of “male” or “female” only – no in-betweens, no Baskin Robbins 31 genders like a New York poster once showed.
+Sections 1 and 2, however, are the real “power sections” of the Amendment: Although no restriction is placed on categories of sex (because, like I said, “intersex” is a real biological category, and medical professionals may need to know this information about a person), this Amendment restricts a person to a gender identity of “male” or “female” only – no in-betweens, no Baskin Robbins 31 genders like a “pride” leaflet circulated in New York once listed.
 As far as gender identity is concerned, you can be male, or you can be female, but that’s it.
 And the government will have power to penalize you if you do not declare one way or the other.
-Moreover, this declaration cannot be changed by personal fiat, but only through a legal process supported by a medical opinion – i.e., you can’t decide to be male in the morning but female in the evening, at least as a matter of law.
+Moreover, this declaration cannot be changed by personal fiat, but only through a legal process supported by a medical opinion – i.e., you can’t decide as a matter of law to be male in the morning but female in the evening, nor at any time without a doctor’s approval.

-A further section prohibits that new, fashionable form of child abuse which is refusing to declare one’s child’s gender for the record at birth, as if the child’s gender is something that should remain unassigned until the child itself decides on a gender later in life.
-The child absolutely can decide later in life to switch genders – in case it isn’t clear, nothing in this Amendment tries to roll back the clock on whether a person can legally change one’s gender identity – but no child should have to go through life unidentifiable according to gender, so at birth a child’s gender will be assigned corresponding to his/her biological sex insofar as it is possible to make that assignment at a glance (no DNA testing necessary).
+A further section prohibits a new, fashionable form of child abuse: refusing to declare one’s child’s gender for the record at birth, as if the child’s gender is something that should remain unassigned until the child itself decides on a gender later in life.
+The child absolutely can decide later in life to switch genders – in case it isn’t clear, nothing in this Amendment tries to roll back the clock on whether a person can legally change one’s gender identity (except possibly for requiring a supporting diagnosis from a medical professional) – but no child should have to go through life unidentifiable according to gender, so at birth a child’s gender will be assigned corresponding to his/her biological sex insofar as it is possible to make that assignment at a glance (no DNA testing necessary).
 It is a social injustice to the child to leave the child in “gender limbo”; it is appalling that some parents actually do engage in this abuse.

-The last part of the Amendment simply makes it possible for Americans to continue speaking in the same terms they always have as pertains to male and female.
+The section of the Amendment referring to words simply makes it possible for people to continue speaking in the same language they always have as pertains to male and female.
 It may be that society someday decides on its own to get rid of gender-tailored words, opting instead for gender-neutral pronouns and such, but it won’t be the government forcing that linguistic change on society.